 3- Let the grounds settle

-The best steeping time for french press recommended by Baristas and coffee professionals is 4 minutes.
-Or you can also increase the steeping time up to 6 minutes depending upon your taste.
+The best steeping time for the French press is 4 minutes.
+You can also increase the steeping time up to 6 minutes if you want a stronger taste.

 4- Don’t stir it before plunging